-- Pull all cables up and away from the logic board bay and gently place down the logic board so that all screw holes are aligned with screw mounts in the chassis.
-Replacement Note: The logic board should rest on the screw mounts without any binding or bowing-if it doesn't, adjust any cables that are interfering with the logic board. - 2.
-Install the optical drive. - 3.
-Secure the logic board by installing the machine screws, and then installing three self-tapping screws, marked with an "S."
+3. Check that the screw holes are aligned with the screw mounts in the chassis.
+Replacement Note: The logic board should rest on the screw mounts without any binding or bowing-if it doesn't, adjust any cables that are interfering with the logic board.
+Reconnect the ten logic board cables.

+4. Secure the logic board by installing the machine screws first and then the self-tapping screws, marked with an "S".